 Dealing with cerebral palsy means we get to deal with other problems too.
-Unfortunately, we don’t just wake up one morning with a disability and we automatically know how to cope.
+We don’t just wake up one morning with a disability and we automatically know how to cope.

 People living under the microscope of cerebral palsy also have to deal with pain, sometimes on a daily basis and it’s the pain that can lead them to live a life under the same cloud.
 Children with cerebral palsy may also be prone to the effects of depression due to a lack of understanding of what they deal with.